How to Grow Kale

 edible, but is not as tasty as culinary varieties.

 Kale is considered one of the most nutritious vegetables in the world by some people.
-Kale is rich in important minerals and vitamins.
+Kale is also rich in important minerals and vitamins.

 The different types of kale varieties are sometimes classified by the type of leaves on the plant.
 These leaves can be curly or flat and can come in many different colors.